Advertising on social media

 • Who is the target audience, and can they be reached on your social media channels?

-• What is the campaign’s overarching KPIs?
+• What are the campaign’s overarching KPIs?

 • Are there any specific objectives (for example, minimum number of people reached or clicks to the website)?